EciStg/order-placement/receipt/README.md

     >     },
     >

-The example diff below shows the most commonly added extenstion to the order, a tracking number.
+The example diff below shows the most commonly added extension to the order, a tracking number.

     23,24c23,24
     <   "when": "2018-04-24T17:00:00.000Z",